 In more serious cases, students who fail to attend classes may be referred to Progress Panels acting on behalf of Boards of Examiners and they can have their studies terminated.
-Further information about progress and attendance can be found in the 'Guide on the Progress of Students on Taught Programmes of Study' which can be found at liverpool.ac.uk/media/livacuk/tqsd/codeof-practice-on-assessment/appendix\E\cop\ assess.pdf If you have obtained a tuition fee loan from the Student Loans Company (SLC) and/or you are receiving a cash bursary from the University, you are advised that we are required to confirm that you attend points throughout the session before SLC loan payments are released to the University or cash bursary payments are made to your bank account.
+Further information about progress and attendance can be found in the 'Guide on the Progress of Students on Taught Programmes of Study' which can be found at liverpool.ac.uk/media/livacuk/tgsd/codeof-practice-on-assessment/appendix_E_cop

+If you have obtained a tuition fee loan from the Student Loans Company (SLC) and/or you are receiving a cash bursary from the University, you are advised that we are required to confirm that you are in attendance at points throughout the session before SLC loan payments are released to the University or cash bursary payments are made to your bank account.